What is Title IX?

 For more information, please visit the Department of Education, Office of Civil Rights website.

-Title IX at Lake Area Tech: Sexual Assault Awareness, Prevention, & Reporting
+Title IX at Lake Area Technical College: Sexual Assault Awareness, Prevention, & Reporting

-It is the goal of Lake Area Tech to maintain an safe learning environment for all students; therefore, sexual misconduct is not tolerated.
-To that end, Lake Area Tech actively trains students and employees on best practices to prevent sexual assault and enforces policies and procedures to stop and remedy the situation should it occur.
+It is the goal of Lake Area Technical College to maintain an safe learning environment for all students; therefore, sexual misconduct is not tolerated.
+To that end, Lake Area Technical College actively trains students and employees on best practices to prevent sexual assault and enforces policies and procedures to stop and remedy the situation should it occur.
 More information is available in the handouts below:

 To report an incident, please submit the completed complaint form below to Diane Stiles, Vice President/Title IX coordinator, located in the Student Center main office or by email at firstname.lastname@example.org.
 All employees are mandatory reporters.